openregister/specification/content/url-datatype.md

 ***
 NOTE:

-Tipically, this type is used to store a link to an external HTTP resource such as a website.
+Typically, this type is used to store a link to an external HTTP resource such as a website.
 ***